 - You must enable NTP on the Pexip Infinity Management Node before you deploy any Conferencing Nodes.

 When deploying a new Conferencing Node, a generic instance of a Conferencing Node VM is created, and then it is configured with its specific details such as its IP address and hostname.

-This deployment process has been automated (or partly automated) for on-premises environments using VMware ESXi, Microsoft Hyper-V, KVM or Xen hypervisors.
-When deploying in a cloud environment such as Microsoft Azure, Amazon Web Services (AWS) or Google Cloud Platform (GCP), you must also create a suitable VM instance in that environment to host your Conferencing Node before applying a generic configuration file.
+This deployment process has been partly automated for on-premises environments using VMware ESXi, Microsoft Hyper-V, KVM or Xen hypervisors.
+When deploying in a cloud environment such as Microsoft Azure, Amazon Web Services (AWS), Google Cloud Platform (GCP) or Oracle Cloud Infrastructure, you must also create a suitable VM instance in that environment to host your Conferencing Node before applying a generic configuration file.
 You can also use a generic VM template to deploy a Conferencing Node in other environments using non-supported hypervisors or orchestration layers.

 The different deployment environment options are described in the table below.
 Your Pexip Infinity platform can contain Conferencing Nodes deployed in any combination of these environments.